malvent/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 13-print_float	(script that prints a number with two decimal places)
 * 100-decimal_to_hexadecimal	(script that converts a number from base 10 to base 16)
 * 101-rot13	(script that encodes and decodes text using the rot13 encryption)
+* 102-odd	(script that prints every other line from the input, starting with the first line)